mattdsteele/steele.blue/blog/_posts/2016-09-08-custom-elements-angularjs.markdown

 We'll use a "one-way data flow" architecture - the element will accept its inputs via properties, and spit out DOM Events for its outputs.
 This is the architecture Angular 2 uses, (and [the recommended approach for modern Angular 1 apps][ng2patterns].

-Here's the component in all its dumb glory:
+Here's the element in all its dumb glory:

 ```javascript
 class CountdownTimer extends HTMLElement {